-Subsequent expenditure is capitalized only if it is probable that the future economic benefits associated with the expenditure will flow to the Company.
+Subsequent expenditure is capitalised only if it is probable that the future economic benefits associated with the expenditure will flow to the Company.

 III.
-Derecognition of Intangible Assets
+Derecognition

-Intangible assets are de-recognized either on their disposal or where no future economic benefits are expected from their use.
-Losses arising on such de-recognition are recorded in the consolidated profit or loss, and are measured as the difference between the net disposal proceeds, if any, and the carrying amount of respective intangible assets as on the date of de-recognition.
+Intangible assets are derecognised either on their disposal or where no future economic benefits are expected from their use.
+Losses arising on such derecognition are recorded in the profit or loss, and are measured as the difference between the net disposal proceeds, if any, and the carrying amount of respective intangible assets as on the date of derecognition.

 IV.
-Amortization
+Amortisation

-Intangible assets (Software) are amortized over their estimated useful life on Straight Line Method over a period of 5 years.
+Intangible assets (Software) are amortised over their estimated useful life on straight line basis over a period of 5 years.

-d) Impairment of non-financial assets:
+d) Impairment of non-financial assets

 The carrying values of property, plant and equipment and Intangible assets at each balance sheet date are reviewed for impairment if any indication of impairment exists.
-The following intangible assets are tested for impairment each financial year even if there is no indication that the asset is impaired:
+An intangible asset that is not yet available for use are tested for impairment each financial year even if there is no indication that the asset is impaired.